What happens if you don’t get around to making a Will?

-A lot of people think that “the State” gets a portion of your assets if you die without a will, which is not the case.
-Florida has very detailed “default” rules outlining who inherits in probate estates where there is no Will.
-In most cases, the spouse inherits first, with some exceptions if the spouse is not the parent of the surviving children.
-If there is no spouse, then the children typically inherit, including any grandchildren of a pre-deceased child.
-There are many questions to ask to determine who inherits when there is no Will, and it is important to have those conversations with an experienced probate attorney.
 A probate can easily be done without a Will, and it does not necessarily mean higher costs or more complications.
 We are here to guide you through the maze of Florida probate, at a reasonable cost and not a percentage fee.
-See our video here https://vimeo.com/12050008 about not paying 3%, and contact us at http://www.statewideprobate.com today for a free consultation about probate administration throughout Florida.
+Click HERE to see our video about not paying 3%, and contact us today for a free consultation about probate administration throughout Florida.